martinsirbe/go-cloudinary/README.md

 - Process entire directories of image files.
 - Specify file extensions to filter files for upload.
 - Utilise the power and simplicity of Go for fast and efficient CLI operations.
+- Support multiple Cloudinary accounts.

 ## Installation

 For convenience, pre-built binaries are available for various platforms.
 Download the appropriate binary for your system from the releases page.

 ### Homebrew